History, M.A.

 HIS 721Public History Capstone II 3

-Select three courses (9 credits) of electives from graduate-level HIS courses9
+Select two courses (6 credits) of electives in public history from graduate-level HIS courses6

 Electives

-By approval of the Director of Public History, students will complete three courses (9 credits) of electives, chosen from graduate-level courses in History.
-One elective course (3 credits) may be taken at the graduate level in a related department or program.
+By approval of the Director of Public History, students will complete one course (3 credits) between the 500-700 level of traditional history electives and two courses (6 credits) of additional public history courses.
+One of the additional public history elective courses (3 credits) may be taken at the graduate level in a related department or program.

 Public History Capstone (Capstone Experience)